 facing each other;

-close to bed
+close to the bed;

 legs apart;